 Every founding startup team looking to grow more aggressively needs to raise investment from venture capitalists.
 The funny thing is that I don’t think founders think the team is nearly as important as an investor think it is!

 Let’s look at the top 20 reasons for failure.
 See that team features prominently as the number 3 reason.
 Yup, it matters.

-In this blog, I have written a presentation, uploaded to Slideshare, delving into what ‘investible teams’ are.
+In this blog, I have written a presentation, delving into what ‘investible teams’ are.
 For those not inclined to read it, I’ll put down some extracts and high-level summaries.
 I recommend reading the deck, as you won’t get the details though.